 Nassar victim slams University of Michigan for 'choosing corruption' in response to 'Doctor Drop Your Drawers' case

-The first woman to publicly accuse USA Gymnastics and Michigan State University athletic doctor Larry Nassar of sexual abuse is now slamming the University of Michigan for "choosing corruption" in its handling of late "Doctor ‘Drop Your Drawers’" case.
+The first woman to accuse USA Gymnastics and Michigan State University athletic doctor Larry Nassar publicly of sexual abuse is now slamming the University of Michigan for "choosing corruption" in its handling of late "Doctor ‘Drop Your Drawers’" case.

 The University of Michigan announced Wednesday that five former patients of Dr. Robert E. Anderson alleged he sexually abused them during exams and a complaint in 2018 led to a police investigation.
+The university had removed him from his position as director of student health services in 1979, but he remained at Michigan and later became its football team’s top doctor before he retired in 2003.
+Anderson died in 2008.

 UNIVERSITY OF MICHIGAN APOLOGIZES TO 'ANYONE WHO WAS HARMED' BY LATE DOCTOR AS ANOTHER ACCUSER STEPS FORWARD